Erasmus outside Europe

 What you must know before deciding to apply

-Before deciding to apply we strongly advise that you read the ICM Handbook for participating organisations.
+Before deciding to apply we strongly advise that you read the International Office must read "Things you should know before applying for KA171" and the ICM Handbook for participating organisations.
 It will give you a summary of the most important things to remember when applying.

 The EU considers KA171 as the foreign policy instrument of Erasmus+.
 This means that UFS and the Commision pay special attention to the projects being of particular benefit to the partner countries.

-Hence, to optimize your chances for obtaining funding, you need to be
+To optimize your chances for obtaining funding, you need to keep the following in mind:

-- strategic with your application and usually applying for a few well-chosen partner countries and institutions works better than applying broadly.
+- Be strategic with your application and only apply for a few well-chosen partner countries.

-- Please also note that the UFS is obligated to distribute funds according to geographical balance which influences the distribution of funding.
+- Please also note that the Danish Agency for Higher Education and Science is obligated to distribute funds according to geographical balance which influences the distribution of funding.

 National budget call 2022 KA171